-DFS will do a background check and sex offender check for all person age 16+ in your home, and on persons who visit your foster home regularly.
+After gathering preliminary information about your home, DFS will conduct a background check and sex offender check for all person age 16+ residing in your home and on persons who visit your home regularly.

 If you pass the background check, a DFS application is mailed to you.